Driving Up Pikes Peak Highway in Colorado

 |Top||NOOMA Organic Electrolyte Sports Drink | Electrolyte Drink with Organic Coconut Water | Workout Hydration Drink with No Added Sugar | 30 Calories | Pack of 12 Sports Drinks (16.9oz) | Variety Pack||$||Check on Amazon|

 |Top||GU Energy Original Sports Nutrition Energy Gel, 24-Count, Assorted Flavors||$$||Check on Amazon|

 How To Dress For The Driving Up Pikes Peak?

-During the summer months, from June through August, the average highs temperature on the Pikes Peak summit high is 45°F, while the average lows are 30°F. The same time in Colorado Springs, the average temperature is 80-90°F. So, be prepared for large temperature fluctuations.
+During the summer months, from June through August, the average high temperature on the Pikes Peak summit high is 45°F, while the average lows are 30°F. At the same time in Colorado Springs, the average temperature is 80-90°F. So, be prepared for large temperature fluctuations.

 But also pack sunscreen, sunglasses, and a hat.
-Even in winter you can get sunbathing with strong sun.
+Even in winter you can get sunbathing in the strong sun.
 In addition, snow reflects light, so the glasses protect your eyesight.
 It’s over 300 days of sunshine in Pikes Peak.
-Remember to stay hydrated, drink water with electrolytes or electrolytes drinks.
+Remember to stay hydrated, and drink water with electrolytes or electrolytes drinks.